guaguila/CLive2022_DEVWKS-3240/README.md

 ## Telnet access into the Catalyst 9300
+On the second SSH window that you opened above telnet to the c9300.
 Use the following credentials to Telnet into the C9300: admin / Cisco123

 # Enhanced security via certificates (gNOI) for Model-Driven Telemetry